ComansServices/Project-Armadillo/README.md

 - RESTful API

 ## Roadmap for v2.3x
-You love WebMap and you know python?
+You love Armadillo and you know python?
 We need your help!
 This is what we want deploy for the v2.3:
 - [todo] Improve template: try to define better the html template and charts
 - [todo] Improve API: create a documentation/wiki about it
 - [todo] Wiki: create WebMap User Guide on GitHub